getify/Functional-Light-JS/manuscript/ch2.md

 ### What's in a Name?

-Syntatically speaking, function declarations require the inclusion of a name:
+Syntactically speaking, function declarations require the inclusion of a name:

 ```js
 function helloMyNameIs() {